 \subsubsection{Central galaxy luminosity assignment}

 Once the number of galaxies is assigned, we compute each galaxy's luminosity.
 We assign central galaxy luminosities by applying an AM approach.
-To this aim, and following \citet{Carretero:15} and \citetalias{Castander2024}, we compute the cumulative galaxy number density function defined as
+To this aim, and following \citet{Carretero:15} and \citetalias{Castander2024}, we computed the cumulative galaxy number density function defined as

 where $n_\text{h}(M)$ is given by the HMF.
-We compute an AM relation between halo mass and luminosity comparing Eq.~(\ref{eq:cum_gal}) to the observed luminosity function (LF), $\Phi_\mathrm{obs}(L)$, in its cumulative form.
-We take the same LF as in \citetalias{Castander2024}, which is based on the Sloan Digital Sky Survey \citep[SDSS,][]{Johnston2019} local LF \citep{Blanton2003} and the Cosmic Assembly Near-Infrared Deep Extragalactic Legacy Survey \citep[CANDELS,][]{Koekemoer2011,Grogin2012} LF up to around redshift $2$ \citep{Dahlen2005}.
+We computed an AM relation between halo mass and luminosity comparing Eq.~(\ref{eq:cum_gal}) to the observed luminosity function (LF), $\Phi_\mathrm{obs}(L)$, in its cumulative form.
+We took the same LF as in \citetalias{Castander2024}, which is based on the Sloan Digital Sky Survey \citep[SDSS,][]{Johnston2019} local LF \citep{Blanton2003} and the Cosmic Assembly Near-Infrared Deep Extragalactic Legacy Survey \citep[CANDELS,][]{Koekemoer2011,Grogin2012} LF up to around redshift $2$ \citep{Dahlen2005}.